SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSQuoteAgent/HasConnections.md

 so.topic: reference
 ---

+# NSPluginResponse HasConnections()

 Whether or not the system has any connections available for this user.

 **Returns:** NSPluginResponse